 - 7.5.
 Strategic planning policy is set out in the Stratford-on-Avon Core Strategy 2011-2031.
-The District Council is preparing two further development plan documents: - A Site Allocations Plan consultation on Preferred Option took place in autumn 2020 - A Gypsy and Traveller Plan - 7.6.
+The District Council is preparing two further development plan documents: - A Site Allocations Plan5 at the time of the BINDP examination, public consultation on a further Regulation 18 Preferred Options version of the Site Allocations Plan was taking place. - A Gypsy and Traveller Plan6 - 7.6.
 A new local plan for South Warwickshire is being prepared by Stratford-on-Avon District Council and Warwick District Council.
 This is expected to replace the strategic policies of the existing Stratford-on-Avon Core Strategy and Warwick Local Plan which both run to 2031.
-Further details on this emerging plan can be found on Stratford-on-Avon District Council's website. - 7.7.
+Further details on this emerging plan can be found on Stratford-on-Avon District Council's website7. - 7.7.
 National Planning Practice Guidance (NPPG) advises that where emerging strategic level plans are being prepared that an NDP

-"is not tested against the policies in an emerging local plan [but] the reasoning and evidence informing the local plan process is likely to be relevant to the consideration of the basic conditions against which a neighbourhood plan is tested"
+"is not tested against the policies in an emerging local plan [but] the reasoning and evidence informing the local plan process is likely to be relevant to the consideration of the basic conditions against which a neighbourhood plan is tested" 8

 7.8.
-The Regulation 16 Draft Bishop's Itchington NDP has, therefore, been prepared to take account of the reasoning and evidence informing the emerging Site Allocations Plan and will take account of any information arising from the emerging South Warwickshire Local Plan, as that becomes available.
+The Bishop's Itchington NDP has, therefore been prepared taking account of the reasoning and evidence informing the 2020 draft Site Allocations Plan.